notplus/PFLD-TF2/README.md

    Just read `test.py` and load weight you want.

+5. Camera test

+   You should check if pytorch is installed, and load weight you want.

 ## Others
 1. For loss function, `attributes_w_n` may all be zero, which makes loss equal to zero.
 So it may need to rethink about the weight.

-2. We also provide a model called `PFLD_wing_loss_fn` which uses wing_loss and removes auxiliarynet.
+2. We provide a model called `PFLD_wing_loss_fn` which uses wing_loss and removes auxiliarynet.

+3. A model called `PFLD_Ultralight` is available, which uses GhostBottleneck.

 ## Reference
 1. [PFLD-pytorch](https://github.com/polarisZhao/PFLD-pytorch)